2022 Qatar Total Open – Singles

-Iga Świątek defeated Anett Kontaveit in the final, 6–2, 6–0 to win the singles title at the 2022 Qatar Open.
+Iga Świątek defeated Anett Kontaveit in the final, 6–2, 6–0 to win the singles title at the 2022 WTA Qatar Open.
 This tournament marked the beginning of an eventual 37-match and six-title winning streak by Świątek.

 Petra Kvitová was the defending champion, but she retired from her second round match against Elise Mertens.

 Seeds

 The top eight seeds received a bye into the second round.